dib-lab/dammit/README.md

 *"I love writing BLAST parsers!" -- no one, ever*

 dammit! is a simple de novo transcriptome annotator.
-It was born out of the observations that:

-* Annotation is mundane and annoying
-* All the pieces of the process exist already, and
-* The existing solutions are overly complicated or rely on crappy non-free software.
+It was born out of the observation that: annotation is mundane and annoying; all the individual pieces of the process exist already; and, the existing solutions are overly complicated or rely on crappy non-free software.

 Science shouldn't suck for the sake of sucking, so dammit attempts to make this sucky part of the process suck a little less.